-They’ve been making ceramiche grottaglie here since the beginning of time, thanks to the abundant red clay in the heel of Italy’s boot Pughlia and the Fasano’s seemed to have cornered the market.
+They’ve been making Italian ceramics here since the beginning of time, thanks to the abundant red clay in the heel of Italy’s boot Puglia and the Fasano’s seemed to have cornered the market on Italian Ceramics.
 In a space of one street, there are “botteghe” belonging to Nicola, Cinzia, Antonio, Enza, Francescao & Giuseppe!

-Of all the Fasano’s, Nicola is probably the most famous of the Fasano clan, selling his ceramiche grottaglie throughout Italy and abroad.
+Of all the Fasano’s, Nicola is probably the most famous of the Fasano clan, selling his Italian Ceramics throughout Italy and abroad.
 I was assured that my local Conran Shop in London had some plates on hand and I wasn’t disappointed to see a few of my favorite designs of his represented there.

 Now I know if I want a Best Bit of Puglia Italy, I can run down the street and visit the Fasano’s!

 Just to confuse you even more, there is a famous Italian DJ named Nicola Fasano as well!

 Explore more in the area with these tours: